-Creating your own WordPress taxonomies is a very easy process, and you can do it using either a plugin or with coding.
+Creating your WordPress taxonomies is a straightforward process, and you can do it using either a plugin or coding.

 If you prefer to use a plugin, these are some options:

-These plugins are very recommendable, but if you would rather create your own taxonomies manually, use the register_taxonomy() function.
-You can learn more about this here.
+These plugins are very recommendable, but if you would rather create your taxonomies manually, use the register_taxonomy() function.

 After adding your custom taxonomy, you will be able to visualize it as a new box on the right side of your WordPress Editor: